Education as architecture.

 The programs I have designed and scaled reflect the full complexity of that mandate.
 Custom capability-building for the U.S. military, statewide workforce programs, corporate training for 450+ insurance professionals, industry credentials embedded directly into existing coursework alongside more than ten faculty members — without rebuilding a single course.
 An English Language Institute with the only SEVP-approved Bridge Pathway Program in Georgia extends that reach internationally.

 I came to this work as a first-generation college student.
 That context doesn't leave.
 It shapes what I build and who I build it for.
-My doctoral research at the University of Georgia - an Ed.D. in Higher Education Administration with a dissertation focused on learning systems governance and workforce-aligned credentials - sits at the center of these questions.
+My doctoral research at the University of Georgia — an Ed.D. in Higher Education Administration focused on learning-systems governance and workforce-aligned credentials — sits at the center of these questions.

 Earlier in my career I worked as a paralegal at the Georgia Innocence Project and conducted cancer genetics research at the University of South Carolina, where I was published as a contributing author in Neoplasia and received fellowships from the USC School of Medicine and the Howard Hughes Medical Institute.
 The thread across all of it is the same: systems that should work better for the people inside them.